suryansh00001/CSOC_INFOSEC/README.md

 - This repo is purely for **learning purposes**.
 - All challenges were solved independently or with proper citations.
-- Writeups are documented in Markdown/PDF inside respective week folders.
+- Writeups are documented in Markdown inside respective week folders.

 ---